NPM registry in numbers

 Often in development you have to decide between a DIY solution or a few ready-made packages.
 Sometimes you might try to justify the answer by relying on the community choice, and usually it is a safe bet.
-For example, have you ever been asked to choose between underscore and lodash?
-Right on the front page of the npm registry there are some stats:

 - Total Packages: 94 767